Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-When implementing alternative means for traffic monitoring, operators of a DNS privacy service should consider using privacy conscious means to do so (see section (#data-at-rest-on-the-server) for more details on data handling and also the discussion on the use of Bloom Filters in (#documents).
+When implementing alternative means for traffic monitoring, operators of a DNS privacy service should consider using privacy conscious means to do so (see section (#data-at-rest-on-the-server) for more details on data handling and also the discussion on the use of Bloom Filters in (#ip-address-techniques).

 ### Limitations of using a pure TLS proxy